 At times you might be feeling anxious about things that you have very little control over.
-This is concerning for you, which is why you are feeling anxious about the situation.
+This is concerning to you, which is why you’re feeling anxious about the situation.

 In order to eliminate anxiety, you must come to accept the fact that you won’t always be able to control the outcome.
-Sometimes you’ll just have to accept that things are out of your control, and that you will need to adapt to whatever changes come your way.
-Uncertainly can be beneficial if approached in the right manner, however you have to be open to the possibilities.
+Sometimes you’ll just have to accept that things are out of your control and that you will need to adapt to whatever changes come your way.
+Uncertainty can be beneficial if approached in the right manner, however, you have to be open to the possibilities.

 Accept Failure and Mistakes